moritzvieli/rocketshow/README.md

 5. This script prepared the configuration for Rocket Show.
 6. Safely remove the SD card and use a Raspberry Pi *connected to the internet* to boot it.
 According to DietPi, unfortunately there is currently no possibility to build the image without a Raspberry Pi.
 7. Let the Raspberry Pi finish its boot process and install all required software.
-8. SSH into it (username = root, password = dietpi) and run the following code.
-The Raspberry Pi will shut down as soon as it's finished:
+8. SSH into it (username = root, password = dietpi) and run the following code:
 ```
 cd /tmp
 wget https://rocketshow.net/install/script/dietpi_raspberry.sh
 chmod +x dietpi_raspberry.sh
 ./dietpi_raspberry.sh
+rm -rf dietpi_raspberry.sh
+sudo reboot
 ```
+9. Let the system start itself a first time, login again with ssh and shut down using ```shutdown -h now```
-9. Add the SD card back to the Mac.
+10. Add the SD card back to the Mac.
-10. Find its drive name with ```diskutil list```.
+11. Find its drive name with ```diskutil list```.
-11. Unmount the disk.
+12. Unmount the disk.
 E.g. ```diskutil umountDisk /dev/disk2```.
-12 Create an image of the card.
+13 Create an image of the card.
 E.g. ```sudo dd if=/dev/disk2 of=/Users/vio/sdcard.img bs=512```.
-13. Transfer the image to a Linux (e.g. VirtualBox), because gparted is needed for the next steps.
+14. Transfer the image to a Linux (e.g. VirtualBox), because gparted is needed for the next steps.
-14. Use https://raw.githubusercontent.com/Drewsif/PiShrink/master/pishrink.sh to shrink the image.
+15. Use https://raw.githubusercontent.com/Drewsif/PiShrink/master/pishrink.sh to shrink the image.
-15. Zip the image using ```gzip -9 rocketshow.img```.
+16. Zip the image using ```gzip -9 rocketshow.img```.

 #### Update process
 - Add the release notes in update/currentversion2.xml and build the war ("mvn install")